Benchmarks

 Resolving Ambiguous Function Choice

-function-selection handling-ambiguity parameter-transformation
+function-discovery function-selection handling-ambiguity parameter-transformation function-calling

 functions